Stade Bagnérais

-Stade Bagnérais (/fr/) is a French rugby union club currently competing at the third level of the French league system (Fédérale 1).
+Stade Bagnérais (/fr/) is a French rugby union club currently competing at the fifth level of the French league system (Fédérale 1).
 They are based in Bagnères-de-Bigorre, a small town of 8,000 inhabitants, in the Hautes-Pyrénées département, at the foot of the Pyrénées.

 Formed in 1901 they have reached the final of the French championship twice in 1979 and 1981.
-Several of their players played for France :
+Several of their players played for France: